James4Ever0/notes/hacker forums.md

 ---
 created: 2022-11-29T21:38:35+08:00
-modified: 2022-11-29T23:05:05+08:00
+modified: 2022-12-14T16:03:02+08:00
 ---

 # hacker forums

-social engineering is just a fancy name for gaining trust and do shit.
+social engineering is just a fancy name for spotting candidates, hooking up, gaining trust and doing shit.

 in hacking we must be multilingual, as this shit is really hard to get right.